goldfirere/cs113/labs/01_install/lab.md

 but submitting allows us to work out any kinks in the submission system.
 You will be using [Gradescope](https://gradescope.com/) for submitting all the work in this course; the site also allows the course staff to return graded work to you.
 Go to the Gradescope website and sign up.
-(It's free, and Gradescope meets the privacy requirements of handling student data.)
+(It's free for students, and Gradescope meets the privacy requirements of handling student data.)
 Use your College email address.
 When filling out your name, write it **surname first**; I would enter `Eisenberg, Richard`.
 (This helps connect to other systems working behind the scenes.
 Surnames are less fungible than forenames!)

     At some point during the registration process, you will need a course code; this is what Gradescope uses to link your account with mine.
-This code is **`9GEE87`**.
+This code is **`9GEG3Y`**.

+17. Export your project:

+    a.
+Select your `Lab 01` project in Eclipse.
+    b.
+Right-click and choose to `Export...`
+    c.
+The `Export` dialog box appears.
+Under `General`, choose `Archive File` and click `Next`.
+    d.
+Make sure your project is selected in the list at the top-left of the window and that `Save in zip format` and `Create directory structure for files` are selected toward the bottom.
+    e. `Browse...` to find a good spot to save the file that wil be exported.
+Name the file `Lab01.zip`.
+    f.
+Click `Finish`.
+Eclipse will create `Lab01.zip` as directed.

-17. Submit your `HelloWorld.java` file as your submission for lab01.
-You can find this file in your `cs113` folder, then in the `Lab 01 -- Hello, World!` folder, and then in the `src` folder. (`src` stands for "source", as in "source code".)
+18. Submit your `Lab01.zip` file as your submission for lab01.

-18. When you're all done, call me over and tell me of your success.
+19. When you're all done, call me over and tell me of your success.

-19. If you have time, play around.
+20. If you have time, play around.
 See what you can draw!